RedisLabs/redislabs-docs/content/rc/administration/setup-and-editing/changing-subscription-plan.md

 ---
-Title: Changing Redis Enterprise Cloud Subscription Plans
+Title: Changing Redis Cloud Essentials Plans
 description:
 weight: $weight
 alwaysopen: false
-categories: ["RC"]
+categories: ["RC Essentials"]
 ---
 It is very easy to upgrade or downgrade your subscription at any time, all with no downtime.